-Authentication: Depending on your network security requirements, the camera provides two types of security setting for an HTTP transaction: basic and digest.
-If basic authentication is selected, the password is sent in plain text format and there can be potential risks of being intercepted.
-If digest authentication is selected, user credentials are encrypted using MD5 algorithm and thus provide better protection against unauthorized accesses.
+Authentication: Depending on your network security requirements, the Authentication: Depending on your network security requirements, the Network Camera provides three types of security settings for streaming via HTTP protocol: disable, basic, and digest.
+If basic authentication is selected, the password is sent in plain text format, but there can be potential risks of it being intercepted.
+If digest authentication is selected, user credentials are encrypted using MD5 algorithm, thus providing better protection against unauthorized access.